-GR-MD-02 our lead product candidate for fibrosis completed its Phase 2 of the human clinical trial phase in 2017.
-GR-MD-02 is also currently in investigator sponsored, human Phase 1B clinical trials being conducted by Providence Portland Medical Center in combination with Yervoy[®] (ipilimumab) and Keytruda (pembrolizmab) in patients with metastatic melanoma.
+GR-MD-02 our lead product candidate for fibrosis completed its Phase 2 of the human clinical trial phase in 2017, and during 2018 we have been designing a Phase 3 clinical trial.
+GR-MD-02 is also currently in investigator sponsored, human Phase 1B clinical trials being conducted by Providence Portland Medical Center in combination with Yervoy® (ipilimumab) and Keytruda (pembrolizmab) in patients with metastatic melanoma.

 To obtain FDA approval, we will need to conduct one or more Phase 3 clinical trial for GR-MD-02; however, we cannot assure you that we will be able to finance Phase 3 trials.
 Additionally, we cannot assure you that future our trials will yield successful results, that they will lead to the generation of revenue, or that we will obtain regulatory approval in other countries.